EternityForest/standards/drafts/power_delivery.md

 Hot plugging
 ------------

-Devices should not be damaged by a full voltage hot plug to a stiff supply through even several hundred feet of cable inductance, even when plugged and unplugged rapidly.
+Devices should not be damaged by a full voltage hot plug to a low impedence supply through even several hundred feet of cable inductance, even when plugged and unplugged rapidly.
 See [the article by Pololu Robotics.](https://www.pololu.com/docs/0J16/all)

 Noise
 -----

 Devices should not backfeed noise into power lines.
 Noise levels must be low enough that harmful or illegal emissions will not result even from 250ft of untwisted zip cord.
+An AM radio may be used to get a general idea of the amount of RF you are emitting.